nmaggioni/IntelliJ-2-NetBeans/CLI/README.md

 IntelliJ-2-NetBeans
 ===================
-A simple Python script to convert an IntelliJ IDEA project to a NetBeans one.
+A Python script to convert an IntelliJ IDEA project to a NetBeans one.

 Installation
 ------------